g3Bg2/loopi/README.md

 4. Run the automation from the builder using the Run button.
 The executor will initialize variables and execute steps in the browser window.

 Tip: Use the `Condition` node's "Post-process Extracted Text" options for robust comparisons when dealing with currency or noisy text.

+## 🧰 Developer Notes

+- **Tailwind / PostCSS**: This project uses Tailwind CSS (v4) processed via PostCSS.
+The canonical PostCSS config is `postcss.config.cjs`; there is also an ESM re-export `postcss.config.js` to accommodate different toolchains.
+If you change Tailwind or PostCSS plugins, update both configs and ensure `tailwind.config.cjs` `content` globs include any new file locations so utilities are generated.

+- **Formatting & Linting (Biome)**: We use Biome for linting and formatting.
+Run `pnpm format` before committing to apply automatic fixes.
+The CI expects Biome checks to pass.
 ```

 ## 📝 Adding a New Step Type